jenciso22/AutomationAPI_TODOIST/README.md

-# API integration tests with postman - TODOIST
+# API integration tests with postman_TODOIST

 It covers the API integration tests.